CI/CD Integration

 - name: Generate tests for changed files

-run: npx shiptested generate --ci --changed-only --diff-base origin/main --threshold 80
+run: npx shiptested@latest generate --ci --changed-only --diff-base origin/main --threshold 80

 env: